Azure/azure-docs-sdk-java/docs-ref-conceptual/eclipse/azure-toolkit-for-eclipse-create-hello-world-web-app-legacy-version.md

 description: This tutorial shows you how to use version 3.0.6 (or earlier) of the Azure Toolkit for Eclipse to create a Hello World Web App for Azure.
 services: app-service
 documentationcenter: java
-author: selvasingh
+author: rmcmurray
-manager: routlaw
+manager: mbaldwin
 editor: ''

 ms.assetid:
-ms.author: robmcm;asirveda
+ms.author: robmcm
-ms.date: 02/01/2018
+ms.date: 11/13/2018
 ms.devlang: java
 ms.service: app-service
 ms.tgt_pltfrm: multiple